profgaelle/profgaelle-website2020/content/my-tl-resources/peer-review/index.md

 date = 2021-05-08T00:00:00

 # Project summary to display on homepage.
-summary = "This resource contains small activities which you can use to promote critical reflection around peer-reviewing."
+summary = "This resource contains a micro-learning activity which you can use to promote critical reflection around peer-reviewing."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`